Who We Are: Center Chair and Affiliates

 Dr. Lauren C. Heberle

-Assistant Professor of Sociology; Associate Director, Center for Environmental Policy and Management; Director, EPA Region 4 Environmental Finance Center at the University of Louisville
+Associate Professor of Sociology; Associate Director, Center for Environmental Policy and Management; Director, EPA Region 4 Environmental Finance Center at the University of Louisville

 Lauren Heberle is Assistant Professor of Sociology, the Associate Director of the Center for Environmental Policy and Management, and Director of the EFC Region 4.
 Her current work focuses on brownfields, smart growth, sustainable development, and environmental justice.
 Understanding community participation in each of these areas is a primary concern.